Kwasi-Dankwa/celeb-fanpage-cf/README.md

 A label for each image
 Clicking on the image opens the source of that image in a new window
 ```

+## Plans

+My goal for this webpage in future is to make it responsive through React.
+This project is going to be deployed on Netlifiy